Table of Content:

 Waiver and discount

-Article Processing Charge (APC) waivers or discounts will be applied for author/s who are based in developing countries (only lead corresponding author) and reviewers who have performed 5 high-quality peer-reviews (quality of review is determined by editors) for the IJHPM.
+Article Processing Charge (APC) waivers or discounts will be considered for author/s (only corresponding author) who are based in Low- and Middle-Income Countries (LMICs), and reviewers who have performed 5 high-quality peer-reviews (quality of review is determined by editors) for the IJHPM.

-Important note: After the first decision is made and before submitting the revised manuscript, authors should send a discount/wave request to the journal office (firstname.lastname@example.org) once the first decision is made and before acceptance.
+Important note: After the first decision is made and before submitting the revised manuscript, authors should send a discount/waiver request to the journal office (firstname.lastname@example.org) once the first decision is made and before acceptance.
 All requests will be considered on a case-by-case basis.
 We do not consider any waiver or discount requests before the first decision is made on the manuscript.

 How to pay the publication fee?